kojq/ASUS-Linux-Script/README.md

 ## Usage

-This is not ready yet.
+This script is in the pre-alpha stage.

+1. Keep your system up to date

-Run the following command:
+2. Run the following command:

 ```ShellSession
 bash <(curl https://raw.githubusercontent.com/kojq/ASUS-Linux-Script/main/install)